bangpound/bookmarklet/README.markdown

 jQuery, jQuery UI and jQuery UI stylesheet are loaded from [Google](http://code.google.com/apis/ajaxlibs/documentation/index.html).

-Because this module implements hook\_form\_alter, this module's weight in the system table is important.
+Because this module implements `hook_form_alter`, this module's weight in the system table is important.
 For example, it must run after Vertical Tabs if you want to disable Vertical Tabs for bookmarklet forms.

 Road map
 --------